EDCD/EDMarketConnector/README.md

 This problem is tracked as [Issue #86](https://github.com/Marginal/EDMarketConnector/issues/86).

 ### Doesn't auto-update and/or persistently gives “Server is lagging” error
 This app uses Elite: Dangerous' log files to track the systems and stations that you visit.
-If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” and “E:D interaction log location” settings on the Configuration tab to point to the game's log files.
+If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's log files.

-The default settings on Windows are typically:
+The default location on Windows is typically `C:\Users\you\Saved Games\Frontier Developments\EliteDangerous`.

-- `C:\Users\you\Saved Games\Frontier Developments\EliteDangerous` and
-- `C:\Users\you\AppData\Local\Frontier Developments\EliteDangerous\CommanderHistory` respectively.

 ### Credentials settings are greyed out
 You can't edit your Username/Password or EDSM Commander Name/API Key if: